stalj/prg-basics/07-Arrays/06-Arrays.md

    Create a program that finds the smallest and largest values in the array and in which row and column they are located.

 1. A two-dimensional array of the size 3 by 5 contains integer numbers.
 Create a program that swaps the first and the last row.
-Display array values in rows and columns before and after changes.
+Print array values in rows and columns before and after changes.

 1. A two-dimensional array of the size 3 by 5 contains integer numbers.
 Create a program that swaps the first and the last column.
-Display array values in rows and columns before and after changes.
+Print array values in rows and columns before and after changes.

 1. In mathematics, a matrix is a rectangular array or table of numbers, symbols, or expressions, arranged in rows and columns, e.g.: